matt-rayner1/IWF_scraper/README.md

 # IWF_scraper
-A python web scraper bot for getting all competition data for the current top international weightlifters (Writes data to .csv files)
+A python web scraper bot for getting all competition data for the current top international weightlifters.

+(Writes data to .csv files)

 ## Getting Started